raspberrypi/picotool/README.md

             ROW_NUMBER to select a whole row by number.
             PAGE:PAGE_ROW_NUMBER to select a whole row by page and number within page.

-            ... or can select a single field/subset of a row (where REG_SEL is one of the above row selectors):
+            ... or can select a single field/subset of a row (where ROW_SEL is one of the above row selectors):

-            REG_SEL.FIELD_NAME to select a field within a row by name.
+            ROW_SEL.FIELD_NAME to select a field within a row by name.
-            REG_SEL.n-m to select a range of bits within a row.
+            ROW_SEL.n-m to select a range of bits within a row.
-            REG_SEL.n to select a single bit within a row.
+            ROW_SEL.n to select a single bit within a row.
             .FIELD_NAME to select any row's field by name.

-            .. or can selected multiple rows by using blank or '*' for PAGE or PAGE_ROW_NUMBER
+            .. or can select multiple rows by using blank or '*' for PAGE or PAGE_ROW_NUMBER

 TARGET SELECTION:
     Target device selection